8r14z/NewYorkTimes/README.md

 ## How to use
 I already create an concrete class, `ACVViewController`, subclassing `UICollectionViewController`.

+Create your section by comforming to `SectionViewModel`, item by `ItemViewModel` and cell by `ImageViewProtocol`

 ### Step 1:
 Creat a new view controller that is inhereted `ACVViewController`.
 ```swift